 A seating area around the tv tells that the main activity in the space is tv watching.
 A long comfortable sofa may translate to relaxation, a place to lounge after a long work day.

 Determine how you will experience your space, check your closet

-What color we like?
-Which color is our go- to color for our outfits?
-Do we even have color in our closet?
+What colour we like?
+Which colour is our go- to colour for our outfits?
+Do we even have colour in our closet?

 What do we wear that uplift our spirit?
 Do we love to dress up?
 Do we have a more laid-back look?

 Think about how the outfits on your closet makes you feel.

 If it is a vibe that you love, bring this vibe in your space.

 Select the colour that are going with the emotion that you want to space to convey.
 Red to most brings energy in a room, but to other it can frustrate them.